-COLL 102 2.00 credits S,F,W,Sp First Year Seminar II REEL
+COLL 102 S,F,W,Sp 2.00 credits First Year Seminar II REEL

 Further explores foundational issues for success in college with an emphasis on career and life planning.
 Students will create a comprehensive academic plan that includes the exploration of three career options, a sample scholarship essay, STARS navigation, financial literacy, intended program and timeline for completion.
-This course is a placement requirement for students who test into ENGL 098, and is open to all
+This course is a placement requirement for students who test into ENGL 098, and is open to all students.